 In the following article, let’s explore the consequences of poor ventilation, and what steps we can take to improve it.

 Consequences of poor ventilation

-The air is polluted by many different gases, droplets and particles.
-The sources of these can be anything, from car traffic and building materials, to cleaning products and environmental toxins from the furniture.
+The air can be polluted by many different gases, droplets and particles.
+The sources of these can be anything, from traffic pollution, pollen and building materials, to cleaning products and environmental toxins from the furniture.
 It’s your ventilation system’s job to rid the indoor air of these pollutants.

 If your ventilation isn’t working properly, these harmful components make their way into your airways.
 Damage and irritation of the lung tissue can lead to activation of inflammatory reactions.
 This is believed to be the biggest driver of diseases and health problems related to air pollution.
 If you are exposed to this over time, the ailments can become chronic.

 Air pollution increases the risk of these diseases:

 - Heart disease

 Common health issues:

 - Dry/burning eyes